Strategic Analysis

 When Fig Uses It

-When questions involve retention, loyalty, or behavior over customer lifetimes.
+When questions involve retention, loyalty, or how customer behavior evolves after acquisition.

 Example: Compare Q1 vs. Q2 customer cohort retention so that you can measure whether onboarding improvements actually moved the needle.